CuongMe/ash-lotus-modlist/README.md

 If you think your PC can handle more:
 🔗 **Download Reactor ENB Preset:**
 👉 [Reactor ENB on Nexus Mods](https://www.nexusmods.com/fallout4/mods/57321)
+> 💬 **Note:**
+> Do not combine Reactor and Ash Lotus Reshade preset.
+Only use Reactor ENB with NACX.
+Choose between option 1 or 2 not both.
+The Reshade is highly recommended and was designed specifically for this modlist so that the graphic would be optimally rendered.

 ### 🥔 Option 3: No ReShade or ENB (Potato PC Mode)